Workplace Safety Assessment (Canada)

 What to Include in Your Workplace Safety Assessment (Canada)

-A comprehensive Canadian Workplace Safety Assessment must address several essential elements to comply with the Canada Labour Code Part II, provincial OH&S legislation, and CCOHS guidelines.
+A thorough Canadian Workplace Safety Assessment must address several essential elements to comply with the Canada Labour Code Part II, provincial OH&S legislation, and CCOHS guidelines.

 The business and assessment details section should identify the employer, the workplace location, the province or territory, the specific area or activity being assessed, the assessor's name and qualifications, and the date of the assessment.